HarryTurner93/thea/DESIGN.md

 Finally, the map takes a prop called onCameraClick, and adds this to each camera displayed on the map as a callback that is called whenever that camera is clicked, passing it's ID as an argument.
 This is how the map component calls out to the rest of the application upon user interaction.

+#### PopUp
+The PopUp component is an information pane rendered on top of the map that has a piece of state identifying the camera_id.
+It's purpose is to display information about a camera, and handle file uploads to a camera.

+The external interface to the rest of the system is two fold.
+First, two callbacks pass in via props, one that is called when the Delete Camera button is pressed, and it handles calling the Map to delete the requested camera.
+The other is the Open Browser button which handles opening the browser.
+The PopUp is triggered by a change in it's camera ID state, which any part of the system can update by pushing a new ID to it.
+Upon any change in the camera ID state, the PopUp polls the backend for the information on that camera.

 ## Todo
 ML Models, Datasets, Training Experiments and Results.
 UI Wireframes.